Reviews You Can Rely On

 Contributions From: Clark Tate & Genaveve Bradshaw

-Finding a comfortable, stable, and sound-immersive set of earbuds can make a long day feel shorter, a loud commute quieter, and somehow, a workout better.
-Wireless earbuds are one of the great joys of the modern age, allowing you to turn down the noise and turn up the vibe anytime, untethered.
+A comfortable, stable, and sound-immersive set of earbuds can make a long day feel shorter, a loud commute quieter, and somehow, a workout better.
+Wireless earbuds allow you to turn down the noise and turn up the vibe anytime, untethered.

 The best overall earbuds are the Bose QuietComfort Ultra (Gen2).
 With some of the best sound and noise cancellation in the group, they are compatible with most operating systems, but aren't as comfortable as some competitors.

-Depending on your smart device's operating system, the best wireless buds are the Apple AirPods Pro 3 and Google Pixel Buds Pro 2.
+Depending on your smart device's operating system, the best wireless buds are the Apple AirPods Pro 3 and Samsung Galaxy Buds4 Pro.
 These two offer all-day comfort, exceptional sound, and seamless integration with their respective ecosystems.

 If your budget is smaller, but you want the best sound you can afford, the Nothing Ear Wireless and CMF Buds 2 Plus buds both deliver surprisingly sophisticated soundscapes and features at wallet-friendly prices.